jkingstonc/wavy-/SPECIFICATION.md

 # W~ Specification

 ## Data Structures
+All data objects in Wavy are encapsulated within a WavyItem

+### WavyItem
+A WavyItem has 2 members: it's value, and it's type All WavyItems that can be accessed in runtime have a type, this can be one of: primitive (a subset of types), WavyClass, WavyFunction, WavyObject

 ### PRIMITIVES
 - boolean: true/false
 - int: 32 (default) or 16 bit
 - float: 64 (default) or 32 bit
 - strings: Not C like, they exist as a literal
+- lists: Variable length

 ### Variables
 - variables are declared with 'var'